 - Least privilege management practices closely align access rights with roles and responsibilities so no one has more access than they need to do their job.
 This helps reduce attack surfaces and contain the spread of certain types of malware that rely on elevated privileges.

 There are many providers out there that offer up comprehensive solutions incorporating many of these installation tools mentioned above.
 While it can seem daunting to set these security solutions up, rest easy that they are easier to pick up than anticipated!
-Companies such as Preyproject offer comprehensive packages that can provide hassle-free security to educational institutions, leaving administrators, educators, and students feel that their data is safe.
+Prey offer comprehensive packages that can provide hassle-free security to educational institutions, leaving administrators, educators, and students.